act-rules/act-rules.github.io/_rules/form-control-label-descriptive-cc0f0a.md

 #### Inapplicable Example 1

-There is no element with any of the required [semantic roles][semantic role].
+The `label` element is not associated with an element having any of the required [semantic roles][semantic role].

 ```html
 <label for="fname">First name:</label>